alofstair/Cypress_framework/README.md

 npm install --save-dev playwright-webkit
 Ensure that experimentalWebKitSupport: true is set in the cypress.config.js file

+#Axe#
+Run npm i -D cypress-axe in your terminal

 #Running Headless#
 To run headless when you don't have an npm script set up use the following command.